-The report does not directly measure shareholder value which could be done through considering net present value or economic value added (EVA™) or share price and dividends.
-This problem has been recognised and is addressed in a later section of this report.
+The report does not directly measure shareholder value which could be done through considering net present value or economic value added (EVA™) and dividends.
 The current report uses period profits as its main measure of performance.
 This can suffer from being short term unlike the shareholder value measures mentioned.

 To summarise, additional information which could be supplied in the report also includes:

 As with all model solutions, this is longer than a marker would expect to see produced in the time limits of the exam.
-This model solution has more than 15 marks within it (probably about 20 marks).
+This model solution has more than 14 marks within it (probably about 20 marks).

-However, this is the top of the standard expected in terms of the depth of points made – not beyond that standard!
+However, this is the top of the standard expected in terms of the depth of points made – not beyond that standard.
 It would be wise to study how each point is supported by evidence or argument from the scenario or else is developed.
 The answer tries to avoid making unsupported judgements.
-As an example, in the second last paragraph, the solution does not only say ‘How’ but ‘Why’.
+As an example, it continuously ensures that it does not only say ‘How’ but ‘Why’.

 Having read this article, prepare (or if already done)/review your own solution to this question so that you can see where improvements can be made.]